 Men In Alleged Kidnapping Plot Also Considered Targeting Virginia Governor, FBI Says

-Some of the men accused of plotting to kidnap and possibly kill Michigan Gov. Gretchen Whitmer also considered targeting Virginia Gov. Ralph Northam, an FBI agent testified Tuesday in federal court.
+Two of the men accused of plotting to kidnap Michigan's governor took part in a discussions earlier this year with members of self-styled militia groups about potentially abducting Virginia Gov. Ralph Northam, an FBI agent testified Tuesday.

-The domestic terrorism case emerged last week, with militia members and others arrested over their alleged roles in a plot to kidnap Whitmer and put her on "trial" for the restrictions she has enacted due to the COVID-19 pandemic.
+The testimony came during a hearing in federal court Tuesday in Grand Rapids, Mich., as part of the Justice Department's case against six men charged with allegedly conspiring to kidnap Michigan Gov. Gretchen Whitmer.

-Special Agent Richard Trask revealed the Virginia connection for the first time on Tuesday, adding new detail to a federal criminal complaint filed last week.
-According to that court document, several people who gathered in early June in Dublin, Ohio, "talked about state governments they believed were violating the U.S. Constitution, including the government of Michigan and Governor Gretchen Whitmer."
+At Tuesday's hearing, Special Agent Richard Trask testified that two of the defendants, Adam Fox and Barry Croft, attended a meeting in Dublin, Ohio, in June with members of militias from four or five states.

-"Several members talked about murdering 'tyrants' or 'taking' a sitting governor," the complaint said.
-Both Whitmer and Northam are Democrats.
+Five of the six men charged in the alleged domestic terrorism plot were in court Tuesday.
+The sixth, Croft, is being held in Delaware.

-Two of the people who were at that meeting — Adam Fox and Barry Croft – later made contact with a militia group in Michigan, Trask said.
+Last year, Croft was pardoned for several criminal offenses that reportedly include assault and having a firearm during the commission of a felony.

-The alleged domestic terrorism plot has prompted at least 13 arrests, including six men who face federal charges of conspiracy to commit kidnapping.
 Another seven men face state terrorism charges; they are either members of a group called Wolverine Watchmen or are associates of that militia.

 "There has been a disturbing increase in anti-government rhetoric and the re-emergence of groups that embrace extremist ideologies," Michigan Attorney General Dana Nessel said on Thursday.